 The environmental costs of forestry

 The environmental costs of forestry are estimated as the value of the wood that is not harvested for environmental reasons.
-Holmen sets aside around ten per cent of its productive forest land and thus refrains from harvesting around ten per cent of the possible volume.
-The loss of income was estimated at around SEK 71 million in 2016.
+Holmen sets aside around twelve per cent of its productive forest land and thus refrains from harvesting around twelve per cent of the possible volume.
+The loss of income was estimated at around SEK 62 million in 2017.

 Holmen has produced renewable electricity for many years.
 Participating in electricity certificate trading has generated revenues from this.
 The reported result has ranged between SEK 30 and 435 million over the past five years.
 The highest figure came in 2015.
 This was due to income from the sale of certificates received in relation to the biofuel boiler that was commissioned in early 2013 at the mill in Workington.